AwesomesauceLabs/piglet-manual/index.md

-`GameObject` of the model: (1) an `Animation` component for controlling playback of the imported (Legacy) animation clips, and (2) and `AnimationList` component containing an ordered list of the imported animation clips (Figure XXX).
+`GameObject` of the model: (1) an `Animation` component for controlling playback of the imported (Legacy) animation clips, and (2) and `AnimationList` component containing an ordered list of the imported animation clips (@fig:legacy-animation-components).
 The `AnimationList` component allows users to access the imported animation clips by their index in the glTF file.
 More importantly, it provides access to the `.name` field of each animation clip, which is needed for playing the clip